Slenderman00/generic-streaming/readme.md

 \
 This project only works on Linux, using iptables and **not nftables**. \
-Due to the experimental nature of the project, it is more difficult to run it in a docker in docker setup.
+Due to the experimental nature of the project, it is more difficult to run it in a docker in docker setup than just running it manually.
 With time i probably would have managed to get this working, but it is way out of scope for this project.

 # Instructions